G1 Climax: 1998

 The 1998 G1 Climax was another 16-man single-elimination tournament, held between July 31 and August 2.
 Genichiro Tenryu, who had separated from his own WAR promotion to become a freelancer since early in the year, was invited.

 1999

 The 1999 G1 Climax was a 12-man round-robin tournament, held from August 10 to August 15.
+This was the first of two years (with 2000) where head-to-head tiebreakers did not decide numerical ties; the winner of Block A was decided by a tiebreaker match, even though there was a clear winner in the two participants' league match.

 2000

 The 2000 G1 Climax was a round-robin tournament, featuring four blocks of five, with each block champion advancing to a four-man tournament to decide that year's winner; it was held from August 7 to August 13.
 Also note that the points system was modified from the original: 1 point for a victory, and zero points for a draw or loss.
+Additionally, head-to-head tiebreakers did not decide numerical ties; the winners of Block A and Block C were decided by tiebreaker matches, even though there was a clear winner in the two participants' league match.
 This was the first time that two recognized junior heavyweights; IWGP titleholder Tatsuhito Takaiwa and previous champion Jyushin Thunder Liger, were invited to compete in the heavyweight tournament.